 Work to restore gas to Wirral homes continues

-National Grid said its engineers were making progress but it was still not clear when the gas would be back on in the 53 affected roads.
+National Grid said it was still not clear when supplies would be back on in the 53 affected roads.

-National Grid said more than 80 engineers worked late into Saturday night in an attempt to restore supplies to as many homes as possible.
+National Grid said more than 80 engineers worked across Saturday and Sunday in an attempt to restore gas supplies to as many homes as possible.

 Residents have been advised to ask to see the identity cards of engineers calling at their homes.

-A National Grid spokesman said it had been working with the local authority, local housing associations and other bodies to identify vulnerable customers and provide alternative electrical cooking and heating facilities.
+National Grid has also been working with the local authority, local housing associations and other bodies to identify vulnerable customers and provide alternative electrical cooking and heating facilities.

 These are available for vulnerable customers from Leasowe Community Centre in Twickenham Drive.